hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

 we go up, and the radius slowly varied to ensure close to uniform thickness (though the Young's modulus may be high enough to ignore this).
-So, for a cylinder of height $H = X\lambda$, we estimate the volume of steel require to resist buckling is at most
+For a cylinder of height $H = X\lambda$, we estimate the volume of steel require to resist buckling is at most

 $$